anguyen8/XAI-papers/README.md

 # Heatmaps / Attribution
 * Learning how to explain neural networks: PatternNet and PatternAttribution [pdf](https://arxiv.org/abs/1705.05598)
-* A Theoretical Explanation for Perplexing Behaviors of Backpropagation-based Visualizations [pdf](https://arxiv.org/abs/1805.07039)
+* A Theoretical Explanation for Perplexing Behaviors of Backpropagation-based Visualizations. _Nie et al. 2018_ [pdf](https://arxiv.org/abs/1805.07039)
 * A Taxonomy and Library for Visualizing Learned Features in Convolutional Neural Networks [pdf](https://arxiv.org/pdf/1606.07757.pdf)
 * How Important Is a Neuron? _Dhamdhere et al._ 2018 [pdf](https://arxiv.org/pdf/1805.12233.pdf)